paulbradshaw/r99things/manuscript/mdversions/101csvobjects.md

 The data is available from a government website: the [gender pay gap service](https://gender-pay-gap.service.gov.uk/).
 Their website allows you to search for any individual company, but you can also click on a *[Download all gender pay gap data](https://gender-pay-gap.service.gov.uk/viewing/download)* link to get the data for any financial year.

-That data comes in a format called CSV.
+That data comes in a format called **CSV**.
 We'll use that data to explore a number of core concepts in dealing with data using coding, including:

 * Functions
 * Variables